metavannier/scRNAseq_analysis_workflow/README.md

 ## About

 This workflow performs a Snakemake pipeline for cellranger to process 10x single-cell RNAseq data from fastq files to the production of a report with result of the marker-gene analysis.
-The analysis are mainly been achieved using plugins from [QIIME 2](https://qiime2.org/), [Bolyen et al., 2019](https://doi.org/10.1038/s41587-019-0209-9).

 You need to install [Singularity](https://github.com/hpcng/singularity/blob/master/INSTALL.md#install-golang) on your computer.
 This workflow also work in a slurm environment.